lpigeon/lpigeon/README.md

 # "Hi, I'm Jungsoo Lee"

 ## Whoami
-* 한양대학교 에리카에서 로봇공학을 전공중인 대학생입니다. <br>
-* 실제로 해보는걸 좋아해서 다양한 분야를 공부하고 간단한 프로젝트를 직접해보고 있습니다. <br>
+* Hanyang University ERICA majored in Robotics Engineering. <br>
+* I like doing things, so I'm studying various fields and trying simple projects myself. <br>

 ## What Project I Am Working
-1. 인턴

 ## What Project I Worked
-1. (Individual) Pygame을 사용한 간단한 게임 제작 <a href="https://github.com/sabi-github/Small-Hell"> Small Hell </a> <br>
+1. (Individual) Creating a simple game using Pygame <a href="https://github.com/lpigeon/Small-Hell"> Small Hell </a> <br>
-2. (Individual) HTML, CSS, JavaScript, Web3를 사용한 NFT Minting Site 제작 <a href="https://metagirlsminting.netlify.app/"> MetaGirls </a> <br>
+2. (Individual) Creation of NFT Mining Site using HTML, CSS, JavaScript, and Web3 <a href="https://metagirlsminting.netlify.app/"> MetaGirls </a> <br>
-3. (Individual) RISK-V를 사용한 숫자 분류 프로그램 <a href="https://github.com/sabi-github/Computer_System"> Computer System </a> <br>
+3. (Individual) A digit classification program using RISK-V <a href="https://github.com/lpigeon/Computer_System"> Computer System </a> <br>
-4. (Individual) Matlab을 사용한 이족보행로봇의 계단 오를때 필요한 각 관절 각도 수치계산 프로그램 <a href="https://github.com/LPIGEON/Numerical_Computation/blob/main/README.md"> Numerical Computation </a> <br>
+4. (Individual) Numerical calculation program for each joint angle required for a biped walking robot to climb stairs using Matlab <a href="https://github.com/lpigeon/Numerical_Computation/blob/main/README.md"> Numerical Computation </a> <br>
-5. (Team) Pose-Esetimation을 이용한 사용자와 영상의 사람의 춤 정확도를 계산해주는 플랫폼 YOROKE 제작 - Tensorflow를 사용한 pose 분석, 정확도 계산, Web 개발 담당
+5. (Team) Produced YOROKE, a platform that calculates the dance accuracy of users and people in video using Pose-Esetimation - Pose analysis using Tensorflow, accuracy calculation, Web development
 <a href="https://www.youtube.com/watch?v=2MG2UBXA9t8&lc=UgxvI0OJWcPJLxfUfSJ4AaABAg"> Youtube </a>
 <a href="https://www.notion.so/914355d5a7f14f5091d3880745cb064a?v=3af8f199678e4c50a8aeca7c7047a466"> Notion </a>
-6. (Team) Pose-Esetimation과 Unity를 이용한 Metaverse 운동교육 플렛폼 제작 - Unity를 이용한 Metaverse 환경구축 담당
+6. (Team) Production of Metaverse exercise education platform using Pose-Esetimation and Unity - Responsible for building Metaverse environment using Unity
-<a href="https://github.com/sabi-github/Capstone_Design_2022"> Capstone Design 2022 </a>
+<a href="https://github.com/lpigeon/Capstone_Design_2022"> Capstone Design 2022 </a>
-7. (Individual) AI 중간, 기말 프로젝트 - DFS,BFS,UCS,Greedy 및 Q-learning을 이용한 Pacman AI 제작 </a>
+7. (Individual) AI midterm and final project - Pacman AI creation using DFS, BFS, UCS, Greedy and Q-learning </a>
-<a href="https://github.com/sabi-github/Artificial_Intelligence"> Artificial Intelligence </a>
+<a href="https://github.com/lpigeon/Artificial_Intelligence"> Artificial Intelligence </a>
-8. 현장실습 (7~9월) - 머신러닝 모델 개발 및 자사 프로그램 GUI, Web 개발
+8. Field practice (July-September) - Machine learning model development and company program GUI, Web development

 ## Skills